damian-lis/portfolio-website/README.md

 ### FORM SUBMIT LOGIC PART:

-### 3.16.
-Description of the form submit logic with the handleFormSubmit method
+<h3 id="form-submit-logic">3.16.
+Description of the form submit logic with the handleFormSubmit method</h3>

 The handleFormSubmit method is responsible for handling the logic of sending data to the server and the behavior of the form component.
 This method is called by the event submit, which was set in the this.form element (the call is done directly by clicking the input type submit).